High School Counselor FAQ

 You can find information about last year's accepted students on our First-Year Student Profile page.

 All First-Year applicants must have a school evaluation submitted on their behalf.
-All First-Year students applying Regular Decision or who are deferred from Early Action must submit one teacher recommendation.
+All First-Year students applying may submit an optional teacher recommendation.

-To submit formal transcripts, the majority of high schools use Parchment, Naviance, or GA College 411 (for Georgia high schools).
+To submit formal transcripts, the majority of high schools use Parchment, Naviance, or GAFutures.org (for Georgia high schools).
 If your high school does not participate with these programs, you may submit a PDF version of the transcript to us via the Counselor Portal or mail it in.

 The decision to apply Early Action or Regular Decision is one that all students should make with the consultation of their family and guidance counselor.
 It is not easier nor is it more difficult to earn admission under either plan as the academic criteria used in each plan are identical.